bikestra/bdapy/README.md

 bdapy
 =====

-Reproducing plots of Bayesian Data Analysis (Gelman et al, 3rd Edition) in Python
+This project aims to reproduce analyses done in the book Bayesian Data Analysis (Gelman et al, 3rd Edition) in Python without relying on black-box Bayesian inference libraries, so that I can familiarize myself with conducting Bayesian inference in Python.
+Hopefully this is a useful resource for other people as well.